JackCampbell5/SasWebCalc/README.md

 Known issues:

 - NG7 is the only instrument currently available
-- No incomplete gamma function available in javascript, so resolution calculations are not correct
+- No incomplete gamma function available in javascript, so resolution calculations are not correct=
-- Model parameters are reset on page refresh

 Anticipated features: